No One Told Her to be Careful or Choose Another Ring

 After selling her retail shop in downtown Santa Barbara, Mona realized her childhood dream when she and her husband, Jake, bought a ranch in the Santa Ynez Valley.

-I am a horse loving jeweler and one of my horseback-riding friends in Santa Ynez gave her my number.
+I am a horse loving jeweler.
+Happily one of my horseback-riding friends in Santa Ynez was a client and gave her my number.

 It was a pretty design and esthetically, the ring looked good on her.
 The problem was that it just wasn’t a very strong ring.
 It wasn’t made to be worn everyday—especially on a ranch!